+Title: Y/506/1938 Manage legal case files

+Level: 3

+Credit Value: 5

+GLH: 32

-Title: Y/506/1938 Manage legal case files Level: 3 Credit Value: 5 GLH: 32 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the management of legal case files Explain the administrative requirements of the different legal areas being administered 1.2 Explain the scope and limits of their own responsibilities and authority Explain the requirements of the duty of confidentiality Describe the structure, format and contents of a case file 1.5 Explain how to validate information when managing a legal case file Explain the requirements of processing appeals Explain the potential consequences of not meeting internal and external deadlines when managing a legal case file 2.
-Be able to manage case files 2.1 Plan the management of a case file to meet deadlines Identify the location of required documents and materials 2.3 Take action to ensure the file contains accurate and up-to-date information, documents and materials and is secure Z.4 Take action to ensure court bundles are prepared correctly 2.5 Generate correspondence and documents that conform with the requirements of house style and legal and procedural requirements 2.6 Submit documents on time 2.7 Process and record the hearing outcomes in accordance with organisational and procedural requirements 2.8 Close and archive files in accordance with organisational and regulatory requirements 2.9 Keep fee-earners informed of actions taken, progress, developments and problems 2.10 Adhere to organisational policies and procedures, and legal and ethical requirements when managing case files Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to manage legal case files.
-Upon completion of this unit, learners will understand how to, and be able to, manage legal case files.
-Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards: BAB113 Manage case files
+Learning Outcomes The learner will: Assessment Criteria The learner can:

+Understand the management of legal case files 1.1 Explain the administrative requirements of the different legal areas being administered 1.2 Explain the scope and limits of their own responsibilities and authority 1.3 Explain the requirements of the dutyof confidentiality 1.4 Describe the structure, format and contents of a case file 1.5 Explain how to validate information when managing a legal case file 1.6 Explain the requirements of processing appeals 1.7 Explain the potential consequences of not meeting internal and external deadlines when managing a legal case file

+2. Be able to manage case files 2.1 Plan the management of a case file to meet deadlines 2.2 Identify the location of required documents and materials 2.3 Take action to ensure the file contains accurate and up-to-date information, documents and materials and is secure 2.4 Take action to ensure court bundles are prepared correctly 2.5 Generate correspondence and documents that conform with the

+requirements of house style and legaland procedural requirements 2.6 Submit documents on time 2.7 Process and record the hearing outcomes in accordance with organisational and procedural requirements Close and archive files in accordancewith organisational and regulatory requirements 2.9 Keep fee-earners informed of actionstaken, progress, developments and problems 2.10 Adhere to organisational policies and procedures, and legal and ethical requirements when managing case files Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to manage legal case files.
+Upon completion of this unit, learnerswill understand how to, and be able to, manage legal case files.
+Assessment requirements specified Skills CFA Assessment Strategy bya sector or regulatory body (if Competence units (S/NVQ) appropriate) Details of the relationship of the Business & Administration (2013) National unitand relevant national Occupational Standards: occupational standards BAB113 Manage case files

+Title: K/506/1944 Manage an office facility

+Level: 3

+Credit Value: 4

+GLH: 21

-Title: K/506/1944 Manage an office facility Level: 3 Credit Value: 4 GLH: 21 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the management of an office facility Explain the requirements of establishing and implementing office management procedures Explain how to manage the effectiveness of work and systems Explain how to manage any constraints attached to office facilities and related budgets Explain the factors to be taken into account in the design of office systems, procedures and guidance documents 1.5 Explain how to create an environment that is conducive to productive work Be able to manage and maintain an office facility 2.1 Maintain equipment and consumables to agreed levels 2.2 Establish systems to evaluate the effectiveness of office systems and procedures 2.3 Review the effectiveness of office systems and procedures to meet users' needs, adapting them to meet changing demands 2.4 Manage the maintenance of office equipment to meet users' needs and expectations 2.5 Manage effective relationships with suppliers
+Learning Outcomes The learner will: Assessment Criteria The learner can:

+Understand the management of an office facility 1.1 Explain the requirements of establishing and implementing office management procedures 1.2 Explain how to manage the effectiveness of work and systems 1.3 Explain how to manage any constraints attached to office facilitiesand related budgets 1.4 Explain the factors to be taken into account in the design of office systems, procedures and guidance documents 1.5 Explain how to create an environment that is conducive to productive work

+Be able to manage and maintain an office facility 2.1 Maintain equipment and consumablesto agreed levels 2.2 Establish systems to evaluate the effectiveness of office systems and procedures 2.3 Review the effectiveness of office systems and procedures to meet users' needs, adapting them to meet changing demands 2.4 Manage the maintenance of office equipment to meet users' needs and expectations 2.5 Manage effective relationships with suppliers